KDRF

 KDRF (103.3 MHz) is a radio station in Albuquerque, New Mexico.
-It is owned by Cumulus Media and has an adult hits format as "Ed FM" and uses the slogan "playing stuff we like".
+It is owned by Cumulus Media and has an adult hits format as "Ed FM" and uses the slogan "Playing Stuff We Like."
 Its studios are located in Downtown Albuquerque and the transmitter tower is located atop Sandia Crest east of the city.

 History

-Early history
+Early history: 1987-1992

 The 103.3 frequency signed on in 1987 as KIDI with a Spanish-language contemporary music format.
 In January 1992 the Guadalajara Chili Pepper Company sold KIDI to Ramar Communications for $1 million along with a construction permit for TV channel 50 (then identified as KBQE).

+Country: 1992-2001

 By September 1992 it switched to a country music format as KASY ("Y-103/Cat Country") to challenge KRST.
 In March 1996, Ramar Communications sold KASY-FM to Citadel Broadcasting for five million dollars.
 The following month Citadel also acquired KRST and KRZY AM & FM from Crescent Communications for 23 million dollars and by October of that year Citadel divested both KRZY stations to a Spanish language broadcaster.
 KRST kept the new country format and 103.3 became KTBL ("K-Bull") which played classic country.
 This gave Citadel complete dominance over the popular country music radio market in Albuquerque until 2000, when Clear Channel Communications launched KBQI-FM "Big I 107.9" to challenge KRST which had also hired morning personalities Tony Lynn and Miles Copeland.
 KRST saw its ratings slashed as a result.
-In 2001, Citadel then moved to challenge Clear Channel's hold on rock radio in Albuquerque by changing the formats on 103.3 and 96.3.